-Organization: Ikamva Youth (IY) was founded in 2003 to address the inequities in educational quality that persist post-apartheid.
-What began as a few university students gathering on Saturdays in a library in Khayelitsha has grown into an institution that serves over 1,000 students annually with the help of 300 tutors in seven townships in three provinces across South Africa.
-IY provides after-school support to learners in grades 8 to12 three times a week, as well as intensive two-week holiday programs.
+Organization: Ikamva Youth (IY) was founded in 2003 when a few university students decided they wanted to do something to address the inequities in educational quality that persist in South Africa post-apartheid.
+IY provides after-school support to secondary school students three times a week, as well as intensive two-week holiday programs.
 Volunteer tutors (many previously beneficiaries of the program themselves) provide after-school supplementary tutoring, career guidance, mentoring and computer literacy training free of charge to students from township schools in grades 8-12.
 There are no academic requirements for entry, but students need to meet a minimum 75% attendance in order to keep their place in the program.
 Students drive the learning agenda by bringing questions and problems for small group discussion.
 The pedagogical approach aims to instill a culture of hard work, peer learning and responsibility.

 Current Grant: EMpower’s sixth grant to Ikamva Youth provides negotiated general operating support towards Ikamva’s 2015-17 organizational goals to leverage opportunities to scale its work through community collaboration and government partnerships, increase organizational capacity to support and enable effective scale, and strengthen its M&E system and capabilities.